Mcrich23/Mcrich23-Toolkit/README.md

 #### **Example:**
 ```
+OnboardingScreen(
-OnboardingScreen(titleIcon: .systemImage(named: "plus"), //An icon to go next to the title
+                 titleIcon: .systemImage(named: "plus"), // An icon to go next to the title
-                 titleIconColor: .yellow, //Color for the icon next to the title
+                 titleIconColor: .yellow, // Color for the icon next to the title
-                    title: "Hello World", //Title
+                    title: "Hello World", // Title
-                    subtitle: "Lorem Ipsum", //Subtitle (leave blank for it to dissapear)
+                    subtitle: "Lorem Ipsum", // Subtitle (leave blank for it to dissapear)
-                    cells: .constant([FeatureCell(image: .systemImage(named: "hand"), //An icon next to the cell
+                    cells: .constant([FeatureCell(image: .systemImage(named: "hand"), // An icon next to the cell
-                                                  imageColor: .red, //Color for the icon next to the cell
+                                                  imageColor: .red, // Color for the icon next to the cell
-                                                title: "Title", //Title
+                                                title: "Title", // Title
-                                                subtitle: "Subtitle")]) //Subtitle/Description (leave blank for it to dissapear)
+                                                subtitle: "Subtitle")]) // Subtitle/Description (leave blank for it to dissapear)
+)
+OnboardingScreen(
+    titleIcon: .systemImage(named: "plus"), // An icon to go next to the title
+    titleIconColor: .yellow, // Color for the icon next to the title
+    title: "Hello World", // Title
+    subtitle: "Lorem Ipsum", // Subtitle (leave blank for it to dissapear)
+    cells: .constant([
+        FeatureCell(
+            image: .systemImage(named: "hand"), // An icon next to the cell
+            imageColor: .red, // Color for the icon next to the cell
+            title: "Title", // Title
+            subtitle: "Subtitle" // Subtitle/Description (leave blank for it to dissapear)
+        )
+    ])
 )
 ```
 ### **SwiftUIAlert**